emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Is localized in 75 languages.

 * <a href="http://www.e-mailit.com/share/mobile">Optimized</a> for **mobile devices** like the iPhone, iPod touch, iPad, Android mobile phones, and more!
 Share anywhere and anytime on your mobile websites, with the E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

-> E-MAILiT Share Buttons (<a href="http://www.e-mailit.com/demos/demo1">with integrated/customized third-party share counter buttons</a>) can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed **by default**.
-You can also show/hide the counter and set your own ''via @Twitter Username''.
-Create an account is optional [Current available Register/Sign In methods via E-MAILiT and Facebook.
-By default, we provide you with a standard version of our plugin.
-Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

 2014 will be a year of many milestones for E-MAILiT, focusing on two different tasks:
 **New** revenue streams for publishers, and